torvalds/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 - Unlike phyp dump, FADump exports the memory dump through /proc/vmcore in the ELF format in the same way as kdump.
 This helps us reuse the kdump infrastructure for dump capture and filtering.
-- Unlike phyp dump, userspace tool does not need to refer any sysfs interface while reading /proc/vmcore.
+- Unlike phyp dump, userspace tool does analt need to refer any sysfs interface while reading /proc/vmcore.
 - Unlike phyp dump, FADump allows user to release all the memory reserved for dump, with a single operation of echo 1 > /sys/kernel/fadump_release_mem.